air4children/machines/otto/humanoid/05-software/README.md

 ## Usage Instructions
-Open a terminal and run:
+1. Open a terminal and run:
 ```
 cd ~/xfiles/air4children/blockly
 npm start #to test app
  ```
-In the OttoBlockly choose:
+2. Connect your robot to an avaible USB post and
-Board: Arduino Nano; Processor: --; Port:/dev/ttyUSB0
+3. In the OttoBlockly choose: Board: Arduino Nano; Processor: --; Port:/dev/ttyUSB0

 ## References
 * Further information on the `versionlinux` branch: [README](https://github.com/mxochicale/blockly/tree/versionlinux#otto-blockly-for-gnulinux-os) in